MetAdv: A Unified and Interactive Adversarial Testing Platform for Autonomous Driving: System

-We first propose a unified closed-loop evaluation framework that enables the real-time adversarial testing and bridges the gap between simulation and real-world AD systems; we then propose the dynamic adversarial testing evolution that can generate adversarial test cases targeted to the AD.
+We first propose a unified closed-loop evaluation framework that enables the real-time adversarial testing and bridges the gap between simulation and reality; we then propose the dynamic adversarial testing evolution that generate adversarial cases targeted to AD.

 \textbf{Unified Closed-loop Evaluation.} The overall framework of our system consists of three hierarchical layers: \ding{182} \textit{High-level Unified API Layer.} Built upon CARLA 0.9.15 \cite{dosovitskiy2017carla}, this layer provides a unified and extensible interface for adversarial evaluation.
 We encapsulate core functionalities (\eg, adversarial attacks, evaluation control) into modular APIs to enable standardized and reusable testing workflows. \ding{183} \textit{Mid-level Simulation Operation Layer.} This layer manages interaction with the simulator, including scenario deployment, vehicle control, and sensor emulation.
 It supports precise control over environmental dynamics and agent behaviors. \ding{184} \textit{Low-level Physical Execution Layer.} This layer enables the connection of simulation control commands to real-world physical vehicles via hardware integration in a faithfully reproduced setting.
 This framework enables closed-loop evaluation in the interactive environment, supporting SIL, HIL, and VIL level testing.